Finland flag

 Getting Started

-Companies must begin by confirming the use of their name in Finland with the Trade Register at the Finnish Patent and Registration Office.
+Companies must begin by confirming the use of their name in Finland at the Trade Register and the Finnish Patent and Registration Office.
 After this, an in-country bank account should be opened, although this is relatively easy to set up, and a ‘start of business’ notification should be filed with the Trade Register and relevant Tax Administration registers.

 Employment Considerations